ironbar/orangutan/reports/04_Modeling.md

 **I have fixed a bug in the memory of the model on the test and now the bouncing has dissapear and it navigates better.**

+#### Megatrain

+After some experiments it has been difficult to improve in a single category only.
+Instead of that I'm going to to train a model using all the new arena configurations.

 ### Results

 After fixing the bug in the memory of the agent I reach a score of 38.33 just by submitting the same agent without the bug.